Local Invariant Structures in the Dynamics of Capillary Water Jet: Introduction

 Here $\bar\nabla\Psi$ denotes the (3-dimensional) gradient of the scalar function $\Psi$, and $H(M_t)$ denotes the (scalar) mean curvature of $M_t$.

-These two equations form a non-local PDE system.
-We consider the motion as a perturbation of the steady solution, i.e. a horizontal perfect cylinder of jet moving at a uniform speed.
+We consider the perturbation of the steady solution, i.e. a horizontal perfect cylinder of jet moving at a uniform speed.
 Suppose the unperturbed cylinder has radius $\rho$.
 We shall set a cylindrical coordinate in the 3D space so that the axial coordinate $x$ coincides with the axis of the cylinder, and the radial coordinate $r$ coincides with the radial direction of the unperturbed cylinder.
 Dependence on the angular coordinate is abbreviated due to axial symmetry.
-The radius of the perturbed interface shall be the revolution surface generated by the graph $r=\rho+\eta(t,x)$, where $\eta$ has small magnitude; see Figure \ref{Cylinder}.
-If $(\bm{T},\bm{N})$ is the frame of tangent-outward normal vectors in compatible orientation with $(\bm{e}_x,\bm{e}_r)$, then
+The perturbed interface shall be the revolution surface generated by the graph $r=\rho+\eta(t,x)$, where $\eta$ has small magnitude.
+If $(\bm{T},\bm{N})$ is the tangent-outward normal frame in compatible orientation with the coordinate frame $(\bm{e}_x,\bm{e}_r)$, then